HEnquist/camilladsp/backend_alsa.md

 ## Routing all audio through CamillaDSP

 To route all audio through CamillaDSP using ALSA, the audio output from any application must be redirected.
-This can be acheived either by using an [ALSA Loopback device](#alsa-loopback), or the [ALSA CamillaDSP "I/O" plugin](#alsa-camilladsp-"io"-plugin).
+This can be achieved either by using an [ALSA Loopback device](#alsa-loopback), or the [ALSA CamillaDSP "I/O" plugin](#alsa-camilladsp-"io"-plugin).

 ### ALSA Loopback
 An ALSA Loopback card can be used.
 This behaves like a sound card that presents two devices.
 The sound being send to the playback side on one device can then be captured from the capture side on the other device.
 To load the kernel module type:
 ```
 sudo modprobe snd-aloop